bobbyryu/demo/README.md

-# file to be completed on or before 1/2/22
+# this file to be completed on or before 1/2/22